zhou-1/GRE-2018/Quantitive/Valuable questions.md

 2.

 # 2. Number
 1. There are 5 textbooks, A: 510, B: 480, C: 490, D:520, E:x.
 What is the greatest possible value of x for which the average (arithmetic number) number of pages of 5 textbooks is equal to the median number of pages of 5 textbooks?
+2. Set T consists of the integers from 11 through 100, inclusive.
+Quantity A: 4 times the number of integers in set T that are multiples of 4.
+Quantity B: 5 times the number of integers in set T that are multiples of 5.

 # 3. Answers have multiple options